HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/config_cluster/index.md

 1. Select the roadmap that is most like the configuration that you need to configure.

 2. Access the Configuration Wizard.
-Go to http://your_server:10200/hcl/wizard.
+Go to [Configuration Wizard](../portal_admin_tools/cfg_wizard/index.md).

     !!!note
-        If working with HCL Digital Experience 8.5 or 9 software level prior to CF18, the wizard address will be: http://your_server:10200/ibm/wizard.
-After installing CF18, the configuration wizard will automatically be adjusted to http://your_server:10200/hcl/wizard.
+        - If working with HCL Digital Experience 8.5 or 9 software level prior to CF18, the wizard address will be: http://your_server:10200/ibm/wizard.
+After installing CF18, the configuration wizard will automatically be adjusted.

+        - Go to https://your_server/hcl/wizard for a Kubernetes deployment or http://your_server:10200/ibm/wizard for a traditional deployment.

     !!!note "Restriction"
         There is a known issue with Chrome version 45.x and the Configuration Wizard.
 If you are experiencing difficulties, use a different browser when you access the wizard.